BritishGeologicalSurvey/etlhelper/docs/index.rst

 Copying data
 ------------

-This script copies the data to another database, with transformation and logging.
+This script copies data to another database, with transformation and logging.

 .. literalinclude:: demo_copy.py
    :language: python